 - USB-C charging cable for my laptop.

 As the list grew, I started to set the priorities of what I was actually going to do.
 Yes, I immediately put more toothpaste into my travel kit.
 Collar stiffeners, maybe, as they help to keep things sharp.
 Should I put a different tie in my bag?
 Probably not, I already have one in there that I wear, but not often.
 Camera battery?
-Questionable… as long as I have a Micro USB charger in my bag, then extra battery is not needed.
+Questionable… as long as I have a Micro USB charger in my bag, then the extra battery is not needed.
 Will I really have time to take pictures on this trip?
 Top priority – after toothpaste – was to ensure the USB-C charging cable is packed, so I did that next.
-I got lucky on the last trip, one charge of my Macbook lasted long enough, but its battery life is definitely getting worse.
+I got lucky on the last trip, one charge of my MacBook lasted long enough, but its battery life is definitely getting worse.

 This got me reflecting on my meetings from the last trip.
-Each executive that I chatted with was presenting their list of items to put into their “travel bag of visibility” – it must:
+Each executive that I chatted with was presenting their list of items to put into their “travel bag of device visibility” – it must:

 - perform RADIUS authentication;

 - support Trustsec;

 - support my network vendors;

 - integrate with ServiceNow.